TannerWoodworth/flashcardApp/readme.md

 # flashcardApp

-A barebones flashcard app built with AngularJS
+A barebones flashcard app built with AngularJS.

 **NOTE: This project is in its very early stages and SHOULD NOT be expected to function properly.**

 TODO:

 - Make Responsive
-- Fix some spacing / proportion issues
+- Fix a ton of spacing / proportion issues
+- Add ability to import object array
-- Add basically all functionality
+- Add validation for imported object array
-- Limit input to 350 chars on each card side
+- Limit input to 350 chars on each card side ???
-- Add ability to import / export cards using a JSON object
+- Set up session storage for cards
+- Normalize all classes and IDs

 ## Installation instructions